dwtaylornz/epever_logger/README.md

 -------

 * eBox WIFI adapter - in station mode (for communication)
-* inFluxDB - to hold data
+* inFluxDB - to hold data (with "powerwall" db created)
 * Grafana - to display data